derrick-code11/ForestFireSim-22/README.md

 - `turtle`: Used for creating the graphical representation of the forest fire simulation.
 - `matplotlib`: Used for plotting graphs and visualizing environmental datasets.
-- `pandas`: Used for data manipulation and analysis, particularly for reading data from CSV files.
+- `pandas`: Used for data manipulation and analysis, particularly for reading data from CSV file.
-- `gtts`: Used for text-to-speech conversion, enhancing user experience with informative narrations.
+- `gtts`: Used for text-to-speech conversion

 ## How to Run the Program

-1. Clone the repository to your local machine: `git clone https://github.com/your-username/forest-fire-simulation.git`
+1. Clone the repository to your local machine: `git clone https://github.com/derrick-code11/ForestFireSim-22`

 2. Navigate to the project directory: `cd ForestFireSim-22`